toanhminh0412/soccer_app/PLAN.md

 TODO:
-- Organizers can move players from teams to teams
+- Organizers can move players from teams to teams: Write Javascript for draggable and droppable UI.
+Use event listener

 FUTURE:
 - Game pages: Need to fix visibility of games